 Commercial Arbitration Training

 28 hours of CLE credit includes 4.75 hours of ethics.
-All materials, meals and parking included.
-REGISTRATION FEE $1,975.00
+All materials and meals included.

 Anatomy of an Arbitration Clause: Beyond the Basics